jduckles/git-collaboration/countries/Ecuador.md

 Spanish

 ## interesting trivia
-Galapagos Islands are part of the landscape of Ecuador.
-These islands are where Charles Darwin noticed the diversity of species and began to study evolution.
+Galapagos Islands belongs to Ecuador.
+In these islands, Charles Darwin noticed the diversity of species and began to study evolution.